ImageMagick/Usage-Markdown/canvas/index.md

 As you can see the larger the '*Frequency*' of the [Sinusoid Function](../transform/#function_sinusoid), the more ripples are being added into the gradient between the 'granules'.

 A '*Frequency*' of '`1`' will basically convert both the Light and Dark 'blobs' in the source image to white, and leave a dark gap between them.
-A '*Frequency*' of '`2`' squeezes a extra 'ridge' or 'ripple' in that dark gap.
+A '*Frequency*' of '`2`' squeezes an extra 'ridge' or 'ripple' in that dark gap.
 As the frequency increases you get more and more 'ripples' between the lightest and darkest areas of the original image, making it more an more complex.

 As the number of ridges increases, you can lose sight of the original 'blobs' or 'granules' in the image.